boxedapp/ILMergeUnmanagedSample/README.md

 # ILMergeUnmanagedSample
-Show how to ILMerge unmanaged DLLs
+Shows how to ILMerge unmanaged DLLs